glassandboxb/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for clarity and simplicity in your solutions.
 Avoid over-engineering and remember that code should be written to be read and understood by humans first, then computers.
 Always consider maintainability, scalability, and readability as key attributes of well-written code."

 "Also, 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on writing correct, clear code initially; optimize later when you have metrics to guide you.
 And finally, 'Code is never finished, only abandoned.' — Leonard Richardson.
 Embrace iterative development and continuous improvement in your software projects."

+# 2024-03-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, always strive to write clean, simple code that's easy to understand and maintain.
+This not only facilitates collaboration but also minimizes bugs and enhances scalability.
+Remember, clarity triumphs over complexity; a few lines of well-written code often do more than many lines of cluttered logic."

+In essence, as you embark on your coding journey today, keep in mind that the best programs are those that can be easily comprehended by humans—this includes both yourself and others who might interact with your code in the future.
+Complexity should be avoided unless it's an absolute necessity for performance or functionality.